GraphicsProgramming/blog/blog/2025/2025-10-19-uis-are-hard/index.md

 ### Templated Attribute Resolution

 The template parser sees the same attribute (`BackColor`, in this case) on the same node, post-parse, as the top-level `Template` node and overwrites the template's attribute with the incoming real node.

 On the second `AcrossBox`, the template's original `BackColor="White"` stays because the incoming real node has no such attribute.

 ### Template Attribute Expansion Assignment

 What about `label:Text` and `value:Text`?
 The syntax may be cursed but I could not live without this feature.
 It searches down the tree (depth only) until it finds a dialog with the given name and then sets the given attribute.

 This is part of the "grand success" of how templates work.
 Data binding abuses this whole-heartedly and quite literally makes some features possible.

 ### Improve the Look With Templates

-Getting back to our example, it still looks a little weird.
+Getting back to our example, it looks weird.
 The label is not a fixed size.
-We can make this a little better without putting a size everywhere.
-More XML.
+We can make this a little better without putting a size everywhere  -- since that is, after all, the entire point of TGUI's templates.

 ```xml
 <Template Name="test-label" Width="48" FontStyle="Short-Normal16" />